 Congress returns in likely need of bipartisanship, touting previous wins for vets, kids with cancer

-Congress so far this session has passed 55 bills that have been signed into law, including dozens with bipartisan support, from sanctioning North Korea to reauthorizing the FDA, which allows the agency to continue to collect outside funding for medical research and offer more hope to children with cancer.
+Congress so far this session has passed 55 bills that have been signed into law including dozens with bipartisan support, from sanctioning North Korea to reauthorizing the FDA, allowing the agency to continue to collect outside funding for medical research and offer more hope to children with cancer.

-Among the 28 bills passed with bipartisan support, the cancer-related RACE for Children Act and Veterans Education Aid measure were both approved without a single “no” vote in both chambers.
+Among the 28 bills passed with bipartisan support are the cancer-related RACE for Children Act and the Veterans Education Aid measure, which was pased without a single “no” vote.

 “This bipartisan bill will help … service members transition back to civilian life by opening doors for their future success," Montana Sen. Jon Tester, the top Democrat on the Senate Veterans' Affairs Committee, said about the so-called “Forever GI Bill.”